Mounjaro dosage guide for diabetes and weight loss

 Mounjaro is injected in the abdomen, thigh, or upper arm.
 If you choose your upper arm as your spot, it’s best to have another person or caregiver do so to ensure the medicine gets injected easily.
 Change your injection site each week, rotating through the different areas of the body.

 If you want to continue injecting in the same area, you can, but don’t inject Mounjaro in the exact same spot.
-If you also take insulin, you can inject Mounjaro and insulin in the same general area of your body (e.g. abdomen) but they should not be injected right next to each other or mixed together into the same injection.
+If you also take insulin, you can inject Mounjaro and insulin in the same general area of your body (e.g. abdomen), but they should not be injected right next to each other or mixed together into the same injection.

-Step 2: Remove the gray base cap
+Step 2: Prepare the medication

+If you are injecting Mounjaro using a pen, make sure the pen is locked.
+Then, pull the gray base cap off the pen and throw it away.
+Do not touch the needle.
 Place the clear base of the pen so it lies flat against the skin of your injection site.
 Unlock the pen by turning the lock ring.

-Step 4: Inject Mounjaro
+Step 3: Inject Mounjaro

 Press the purple injection button and hold for 10 seconds.
 Listen for two clicks.
 The first click indicates that the injection has started, while the second click indicates that it has completed.
 The injection is complete when the gray plunger becomes visible.